How This ‘Secret’ Unlocks a $23 Million Difference

 And because of the ‘magic’ of compound interest, and OPM, and gearing, real estate is the most suitable to enjoy the benefits of compounding.

-Remember I said at the beginning, the biggest mistake I see is investors ‘selling too soon?’
+The biggest mistake I see is investors ‘selling GOOD real estate too soon?’

 The longer it goes on the greater the benefit.